Tyrosinase S192Y — Your Melanin Production Blueprint

 Interactions

 TYR S192Y interacts significantly with rs1126809 (R402Q), another common TYR variant.
-The two SNPs show high linkage disequilibrium (r²=0.86), and when inherited together in cis as the S192Y/R402Q haplotype, they produce a temperature-sensitive reduction in tyrosinase activity that can lead to mild albinism phenotypes when homozygous or compound heterozygous with a pathogenic TYR variant.
+The two SNPs show high linkage disequilibrium (r²=0.86).
+R402Q drives the temperature-sensitive reduction in tyrosinase activity documented in biochemical studies — near wild-type activity can be recovered at lower culture temperature in 402Q/Q melanocytes — and when S192Y and R402Q are inherited together in cis, the compound haplotype functions as a pathogenic OCA1B allele that can lead to mild albinism phenotypes when homozygous or compound heterozygous with a pathogenic TYR variant in trans.
 This highlights the importance of considering both variants together when assessing pigmentation-related phenotypes.

 The variant also shows epistatic interactions with other pigmentation genes including SLC45A2 (rs16891982, L374F) and SLC24A5 (rs1426654, A111T), as these genes encode proteins involved in melanosome pH regulation and trafficking, which affect the cellular environment where tyrosinase functions.
 Geographic correlation studies1111 Geographic correlation studies